Equal Footingball Division

-- HBF is supporting EFD with $1000 of Rebel Sports vouchers which will be awarded to Player of the Month in divisions 2/3 and 1.
+- HBF supported EFD with $1000 of sports retailer vouchers which will be awarded to Player of the Month in divisions 2/3 and 1.
 May winners were Edmond Kolasa (Division 1) and Ewan Pentland (Division 2), June winners were Matthew Brandish (Division 1) and Luke Davies (Division 2), July winners were Christopher Johnstone (Division 1) and Joshua James (Division 2), August Calvin Tringh (Division 3) and Tarkin Barker (Division 1), September winners were Nicholas Fuller (Division 2) and Christopher Minutillo (Division 1).

 - Participants with a Health Care Card can be eligible for up to $150 off fees thanks to Kidsport.

 - NDIS recipients should also consider setting up a plan for an active lifestyle with sporting pathway and development goals.

 - United Reds League to commence in 2020 covering ages 8 to 12 with Inclusion Solutions progressing this program.

 Why Equal Footingball Division exists: Football West’s vision is to make the game accessible and a great experience for all!
 The competition allows community members to fully participate in club activities and experience the game as others do.